Home Blog Page 21

 Stating this aloud helps the helmsman immensely because he’s looking to gybe on lifts and sail straight on headers.

-Sail Fast on the longer Gybe.
+Sail fast on the longer Gybe.

 When you come around the windward mark and you are almost fetching the leeward mark, the last thing you want to do is sail below your VMG angle or speed.